Reading Time: 4 minutes

 Summary (Last Step)

 It’s important to keep watching this.
 Once you get down to zero pages, clean up your campaign.
-Remove the sitemap from your site, and remove from Google Webmaster Tools.
+Remove the sitemap from your site, and remove it from Google Webmaster Tools.
 You’ll notice your index status eventually reflecting this as well.
 That’s all there is to it!